 New build gardens present a unique set of challenges and opportunities, and for many homeowners, knowing where to start can be daunting.

-Here to help is head gardener, Scott Smith, of BBC Scotland's Beechgrove Garden and esteemed garden designer, Iona Hilleary.
+Here to help is Scott Smith, former head gardener of BBC Scotland's Beechgrove Garden and esteemed garden designer, Iona Hilleary.
 In this blog, they share their garden ideas and expert advice to get the best from your blank canvas.

 Set a Budget